South Korea’s Virus Spike Was Traced to Gay Bars. Then the Scapegoating Began.

 Choi’s tone leaves no doubt about the frustration authorities face trying to track all those who might be infected.

-So far more than 25,000 people have been tested in connection with the Itaewon outbreak and 172 cases confirmed.
-That’s only about 1.5 percent of the country’s total 11,307 cases since the first was recorded here on Jan.
+So far more than 25,000 people have been tested in connection with the Itaewon outbreak and 162 cases confirmed.
+That’s only about 1.5 percent of the country’s total 11,050 cases since the first was recorded here on Jan.
 20. Since then, South Korea’s record for contact tracing has helped keep the total number of deaths to 262, or 5 per 1 million people.
 (The United States, by contrast, also reported its first case on Jan.
-20, and has since lost more than 88,500 people, or 268 per million.)
+20, and has since lost more than 90,000 people, or 272 per million according to Worldometer calculations.)

 The fear here is that, even after riding out the first global tsunami of COVID-19 so successfully, South Korea may have to face a second wave.